 A business has an extra incentive to be intelligent and proactive when they learn about all the startling statistics related to data and associated breaches.

-In the US, approximately 4,800 websites a month experience data breaches.
-71% of the breaches that occur have financial motivations for hackers.
+In the US, approximately 4,800 websites a month experience data breaches and 71% of the breaches that occur have financial motivations for hackers.

 The government, retail, and technology sectors account for 95% of data and information breaches.